HL7/bulk-data/input/pagecontent/export.md

 Note that this Implementation Guide builds on the [FHIR Asynchronous Request Pattern](http://hl7.org/fhir/R4/async.html), and in some places may extend the pattern.

+#### Roles

+There are two primary roles involved in a bulk data transaction:

+  1. **Bulk Data Provider** - system that provides bulk data.
+Consists of:

+      a. **Authorization Server** - issues access tokens in response to valid token requests from client

+      b. **FHIR Server** - accepts kickoff request and provides job status and completion manifest

+      c. **Output File Server** - returns FHIR bulk data files and attachments in response to urls in the completion manifest.
+This may be built into the FHIR Server, or may be independently hosted.

+  2. **Bulk Data Client** - system requesting and receiving access tokens and bulk data files

 #### Bulk Data Kick-off Request

 This FHIR Operation initiates the asynchronous generation of data to which the client is authorized -- whether that be all patients, a subset (defined group) of patients, or all available data contained in a FHIR server.